 During the winter months, the City's Street and Fleet Division turns its attention to snow plowing to keep Geneva's roadways safe for motorists.
 Below is a summary of the service that the City provides.

-When road conditions become hazardous and snow and ice control procedures are required, streets that are posted as "Snow Routes" are cleared of snow and ice first.
-Snow emergency routes are typically streets that have a high volume of traffic and higher speed limits.
+When road conditions become hazardous, streets that are posted as "Snow Routes" are cleared of snow and ice first.
+These routes are typically streets with a high traffic volume and higher speed limits.
 Parking on all snow routes is prohibited when there is a snowfall of 2 inches or more.

-Once snow emergency routes have been cleared of snow or ice, plows will then remove snow and ice from the secondary streets including alleys, cul-de-sacs and dead ends.
+Once snow routes have been cleared, plow operators will then remove snow and ice from the secondary streets including alleys, cul-de-sacs and dead ends.
 Parking is prohibited on secondary streets when there is a snowfall of 3 inches or more.

-When the amount of snowfall in less than 1 inch, and plowing operations are not necessary, salt will be lightly applied only to snow emergency routes, schools, hills, curves and intersections that have stop signs.
+When the amount of snowfall is less than 1 inch, and plowing operations are not necessary, salt will be lightly applied only to snow routes, schools, hills, curves, and intersections that have stop signs.